xanderbylo/fighting-game/README.md

 ## :bulb: Things I learnt

-* How to use HTML Canvas to create an area for a game to be played in
+* How to use HTML Canvas
-* How use JavaScript to create attack boxes and collision detection
+* How to create attack boxes in JavaScript
-* How use JavaScript for collision detection
+* How to register attacks using collision detection in JavaScript
+* How to animate sprites in JavaScript

 ## :page_facing_up: Credits

+* background.png by [brullov](https://brullov.itch.io) on [Itch.io](https://itch.io)